ffuT/MyOpenGL/README.md

-OpenGL program
+# My OpenGL program
 builds using premake
-just a random project with random opengl render stuff
+just a random project with random opengl stuff